failsafeplan0/failsafeplan0/README.md

-- 👋 Hi, I’m @failsafeplan0
+- 👋 Hi, I’m @failsafeplan0.
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in understanding life through code.
+Understand 0s and 1s that transends human understanding.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning to meditate, breathe while typing and how to use my brain over 9000.
-- 💞️ I’m looking to collaborate on JavaScript Project
+- 💞️ I’m looking to collaborate on any project that is related to music.
+Don't consider me to be an active contributor on anything unelss you pay me.
 - 📫 How to reach me: Twitter: @fa115aphep1an

 <!---